How to Best Buy Real Estate Today?

 much you can spend.
 Once you have that information it will help you focus your search.

-3. How Much Time You Want to Spend in the
+3. How Much Time You Want to

 Even on the pure investment side of things, you have to